The Western Renewables Link project is subject to an Environment Effects Statement process.

 Field surveys and investigations

-Many field surveys and investigations have been undertaken to confirm the existing conditions and environmental sensitivities of the land and to assess the potential impacts of the project.
+Many field surveys and investigations have been undertaken to determine the existing conditions and environmental sensitivities of the land and to inform the assessment of the potential impacts of the project.

 Read more about our field surveys in our information sheets: